 While some brokers sometimes give small discounts, most will not decrease their commission structure.
 NestApple pays back 2% to the buyer at closing, which averages $22,000 in cash refunds.

-Experts say that residential real estate practices should adapt and evolve now that buyers and sellers have unlimited access to property listings and other information that was once hard to get.
+Experts say that residential real estate practices should adapt and evolve now that buyers and sellers can access property listings and other information that was once hard to get.
 We predict that the NYC real estate fee is up for disruption and will decrease.

 While websites like Streeteasy or Trulia make it easier to search for homes and find comps, nothing has changed in how people buy and sell real estate.